BallAerospace/COSMOS/INSTALL.md

 ## Cleanup

-This will **try to remove** all volumes and network.
-If these are currently in use then it will give errors.
+Note this is destructive and if successful **ALL** stored commands and telemetry are **deleted**.
+This will remove all docker volumes which will delete ALL stored commands and telemetry!
 This will **NOT** stop running docker containers.

 ### Windows